|Share this article:|

 Drag Output Data from the toolbar and drop it onto the workflow.

-On the Output Table page, type the name of the output table.
+In the Output Table window, type the name of the output table.

-To connect the input and output tables, place your cursor on the green dot on the Input icon, hold down your left mouse button and drag it to the green dot on the Output icon.
+To connect the input and output tables, place your cursor on the green dot on the Input icon, click and drag it to the green dot on the Output icon.

-Click the Run icon in the toolbar to run the workflow.
+Click the Run icon in the top-right corner of the workflow.

 DataWrap2ODBC::SendBatch: ERROR 2052: COPY: Row size 32000028 is too large¶ Insert into <my-schema>.<my-target-table>(<col1>,<col2>,<col3>) Values (?,?,?)